Educational Attainment

 SOCIOECONOMIC DETAIL

-The graduation rate for socioeconomically disadvantaged students decreased from 85.3% in 2021/22 to 84.0% in 2022/23, trailing the non-socioeconomically disadvantaged students by 9.6 percentage points, indicating additional support may be needed to further help these students.
-Compared to the state-level, both socioeconomically disadvantaged students and non-socioeconomically disadvantaged students enjoyed slightly higher graduation rates than their counterparts at the state-level.[2]
+Although the graduation rate for socioeconomically disadvantaged students in San Bernardino County increased from 84% in 2022/23 to 85% in 2023/24, it still trails the non-socioeconomically disadvantaged students by 8.8 percentage points, indicating that additional support may be needed to further assist these students.
+Compared to the state overall, both socioeconomically disadvantaged and non-socioeconomically disadvantaged students had higher graduation rates than their counterparts at the state level.

-SOCIOECONOMIC STATUS IMPACTS GRADUATION RATES
+LOW SOCIOECONOMIC STATUS CORRELATES WITH LOWER GRADUATION RATES

-Graduation Rate by Socioeconomic Status in San Bernardino County and California, 2022/23
+Graduation Rate by Socioeconomic Status in San Bernardino County and California, 2023/24

 Source: California Department of Education, DataQuest (https://data1.cde.ca.gov/dataquest/)